 Welcome to part TWO of the “Our Love is Sizzlin’ and Too Hot to Handle” Dinner Party feature!
 If you missed part one of the actual dinner party and how we used cast iron skillets EVERYWHERE for dinner that night, then you may want to head over there now and take a look: Cast Iron Dinner Party

-But as I mentioned in that blog post, there was just too much of a good thing to include it all in one post, and I wanted the chocolate fountain bar to be featured all on it’s own.
-Chocolate shouldn’t have to share the spotlight with anyone.
+But as I mentioned in that blog post, there was just too much of a good thing to include it all in one post, and I wanted the chocolate fountain bar to be featured all on its own because it’s one of my favorite food bars and Chocolate shouldn’t have to share the spotlight with anyone.
 Never put chocolate in a corner.
 (Ok, I’ll kill the clichés right this minute.)

 A chocolate fountain bar wouldn’t be one, without a chocolate fountain, eh?
 I have had a chocolate fountain for years, but it was looking pretty rough after getting lost in one of our umpteenth moves.
 So online shopping I went, and came across this GORGEOUS (what I thought) rose gold chocolate fountain HERE.
 Without hesitation, I ordered it, and couldn’t wait to get it in the mail.
 Sadly, the chocolate fountain arrived about a day before the party, and it wasn’t rose gold.
 It was actually a stainless color (as seen in the photos.)
 But, I’ve come to realize that with the stainless color, I’ll be able to use it more often with other party themes anyway.
 So I suppose it’s better this way.
 Besides, it still looked pretty cute on this table, don’t you think?